top of page

 Solution

-Adopt a global biometric identification system that contains information on every person in the world.
+Adopt a global biometric identification system that contains relevant information on every person in the world.
 Finger/palm prints, DNA samples, retinal/iris scans, and photographic images of facial and other physical characteristics should be stored in the system.

-The benefit of incorporating a global biometric identification system is that it allows law enforcement to quickly identify suspects before they may commit a crime, improving public safety.
-There may be some complaint about invasion of privacy concerns, however, the counterargument is that preventing law enforcement from apprehending a suspect is actually an obstruction of justice.
-For those who disagree, they may be subject to civil lawsuits by crime victims who would have been protected if the system was operational at the time.
+Some may have hesitation regarding invasion of privacy concerns, but preventing law enforcement from apprehending a potential suspect may be viewed as a form of obstruction of justice.
+For those who don't support the effort, they may be subject to a class-action lawsuit by victims who otherwise would have been protected if the system was fully operational at the time.

 bottom of page